tusharmath/Multi-threaded-downloader/README.md

 ---
-Make sure to checkout the [develop](https://github.com/tusharmath/multi-threaded-downloader/tree/develop) branch, where version 2.0 is being built from scratch.
+Make sure to checkout the [develop](https://github.com/tusharmath/multi-threaded-downloader/tree/develop) branch, where version 2.0 is being written from scratch.